Earth Notes: Towards a Real LZC Low/Zero-Carbon UK Home (2007)Updated 2023-03-12 20:13 GMT.

-Various carbon calculators already rated our 4-person household as pretty good (only just over 1t of CO2 per person per year compared with a national average nearer 2.7t according to the Google UK Carbon Footprint Project tool as of December 2007) and our mains/grid electricity (7kWh/day) and natural gas (10kWh/day for DHW, ie hot water, and in winter an additional 20kWh/day CH, ie space heating) seem also to be comfortably below averages reported by the government, etc.
+Various carbon calculators already rated our 4-person household as pretty good.
+(Only just over 1t of CO2 per person per year compared with a national average nearer 2.7t according to the [archive] Google UK Carbon Footprint Project tool as of December 2007.)
+And our mains/grid electricity (7kWh/day) and natural gas (10kWh/day for DHW, ie hot water, and in winter an additional 20kWh/day CH, ie space heating) seem also to be comfortably below averages reported by the government, etc.

 We're also on an 'all green' electricity supply possibly saving 1.1t CO2/year if it is really is all from zero-CO2 sources every hour of every day.

-We have a little more we can do in the way of heat insulation (eg behind radiators on outside walls) but we've probably got to actively generate/collect some RE (Renewable Energy) to get much lower if we don't want to sit in the dark and cold singing mournful whalesong...
+We have a little more we can do in the way of heat insulation (eg behind radiators on outside walls) but we have probably got to actively generate/collect some RE (Renewable Energy) to get much lower if we don't want to sit in the dark and cold singing mournful whalesong...

 The possible targets that I have in mind are: